Andrew-McCall/electronPathFinder/ReadMe.md

 # Electron Path Finder

 ## Description
 My second electron project.
-Using my base from my first project ([Game Of Life]([https://](https://github.com/Andrew-McCall/electronConwaysGameOfLife))) I made a new editor and wrote an A* path finding algorithm.
+Using my base from my first project ([Game Of Life]([https://](https://github.com/Andrew-McCall/electronConwaysGameOfLife))), I made a new editor and wrote an A* path finding algorithm.

 A* is a searching algorithm that tries to calculate the shortest distance between two points.
 It uses the current point's distance from the goal to focus it's checks.

-In my app:
 The light pink pixels are the shortest,
-The grey pixels have been completed as their neighbors have been checked (Animation only), The black pixels are impassible "walls",
+The grey pixels have been completed as their Neighbours have been checked (Animation only), The black pixels are impassible "walls",
 The Green is the start,
 The Red is the goal.